Intellectual property after Brexit

-Under Article 67 WA, during the transition period, the current rules on enforcement and jurisdiction (Brussels Recast regime) will continue to apply, including to proceedings instituted before the end of the transition period.
+Under Article 67 WA, during the transition period, the current rules on enforcement and jurisdiction (Brussels Recast regime) continued to apply, including to proceedings instituted before the end of the transition period.

-This issue was not addressed by the Trade and Cooperation Agreement negotiations.
+This issue was not addressed by the UK-EU TCA negotiations.

 Consequently, from the end of the transition period, EU rules regarding the recognition and enforcement of judgments cross-border ceased to apply to the UK and national rules took effect.

-The UK government has applied to accede to the Lugano Convention, which would essentially replicate the Brussels Recast regime.
-However, such accession requires EU agreement, which has to date not been forthcoming.
+The UK government applied to accede to the Lugano Convention, which would essentially replicate the Brussels Recast regime.
+However, that request was rejected by the EU Commission.

-Under the terms of the Withdrawal Agreement, there can be no requirement for a UK address for service, in relation to the comparable trade marks and re-registered designs which have been created by the UK IPO on the basis of pre-existing EU rights, for a period of three years following the end of the transition period.
+Under the WA, there could be no requirement for a UK address for service for three years after the end of the transition period in relation to comparable trade marks and re-registered designs created by the UK IPO on the basis of pre-existing EU rights.

 However, from 1 January 2024, new proceedings launched in connection with these rights will require a UK address for service.